graceloo94/UECM3033_assign2/report.md

 [https://github.com/graceloo94/UECM3033_assign2](https://github.com/graceloo94/UECM3033_assign2)

 Explain your selection criteria here.
 In order to decide which method to solve for matrix A, we will need to check if matrix A is positive definite.
-We can find the eigenvalues of A and check if A is symmetry to determine if it is positive definite.
+We can use the Choleski Method to factorised matrix A into LL(Transpose) to determine if it is positive definite.
 SOR method will be used if matrix A is positive definite, else,  LU decomposition will be used.
-In order to use SOR method, matrix A needs to be positive definite to find an optimal ω that will converge.
+In order to use SOR method, matrix A needs to be positive definite to find an optimal ω that will converge, whereby 0 < ω < 2.

 Explain how you implement your `task1.py` here.
+To solve by LU decomposition method, there are 2 self-defined function used.
+LU_decomp(A) which takes in matrix A, and will decomposed it into LU matrix. lu(A,b) is a function which solve and return matrix A and also b by taking in from LU_decomp(A).

+To solve by SOR method,  we need to find the maximum absolute eigenvalue to compute the ω.

+$$ω = \frac{2[1-{\sqrt{1-[p(T)]^2)}}]}{[p(T)]^2} $$
+whereby pT is the spectral radius.
+To ensure convergence, the value of ω need to be within 0 < ω < 2.

+We start by initialising x(0) as a zero matrix.
+We will then compute x(j) until the desired iteration. ( I have set the iteration limit to 100).
+It will return list(sol).

+The condition will determined if matrix A will be solved by LU or SOR method.
+If matrix A is a positive definite matrix, whereby it can be factorised into LL(Transpose) which is the Cholesky Method, we will use SOR method to solve it.
+Else, the matrix will be solved by LU decomposition method.

+Results : Both matrices are solved by LU decomposition method.
+First matrix : [ 1.
+1. 1.]
+Second matrix : [ 1. -1.
+4. -3.5 7. -1. ]
 ---------------------------------------------------------

 ## Task 2 -- SVD method and image compression